mapillary/OpenSfM/README.md

 Leveraging metadata such as yaw, pitch, and roll — allows for the selection of more relevant pairs, rather then brutforce.

+**Image matching for perspective aerial images in OpenSfM is also constrained by traditional computer vision algorithms such as SIFT and ORB.
+Most of these struggle with significant variations in scale, rotation, and perspective.**

-**In cases, when you have mix of nadir and oblique images, utilizing Field of View (FoV) cones could offer advantages over distance- or triangulation-based methods, which are already implemented in OpenSfM.**
+**In cases, when you have mix of nadir and oblique images, utilizing Field of View (FoV) cones could offer advantages over distance- or triangulation-based methods, which are already implemented in OpenSfM.
+But small advantages, don't expect a lot.**

 ![Multiperspective 1](doc/source/images/multiperspective1.png)
 ![Multiperspective 2](doc/source/images/multiperspective2.png)

 **Field of view cones visualization**:
 ![Cones](doc/source/images/batumi_cones_viz.png)

-Image matching for perspective aerial images in OpenSfM is also constrained by traditional computer vision algorithms such as SIFT and ORB.
-Most of these struggle with significant variations in scale, rotation, and perspective.

-**While better image pairing can provide some improvements, it is not a groundbreaking solution — even when accurate yaw, pitch, and roll metadata are available.**

 Since I lack synthetic data generation pipelines or drones to test this hypothesis, the development has been published on GitHub as is.
 It has been a valuable self-education project.